rikkimax/twp-d/manuscript/content/variables/primitives.md

 1. So first run it!
 2. Change the values in writeln
-3. Try changing the plus to other operators like multiplication and devide.
+3. Try changing the plus to other operators like multiplication and divide.
 Take a look at the table in theory for all the different kinds of operators!
 4. All the above showed off what expressions are.
 Now lets move on to variables themselves.
 Using the below code to getting started:

      ```D